Bewildering Stories

 Special case: If the bibliography contains only one title, the author’s bio page itself becomes defunct:

 No, sorry, that is not possible: all Departmental pages, including the Indexes and Readers’ Guides, belong to Bewildering Stories, not to any author.
 As implied above, broken links are not an option.
-The most we can do is replace the works, bio text and bibliography with “Withdrawn at the author’s request,” and remove the person’s name from our Biographies index.
+The most we can do is replace the works, bio text and bibliography with “Withdrawn at the author’s request,” and remove the author’s name from our Biographies index.
 Sadly, “unpersons” are gone forever; they cannot return under their own name or a pen name.

 Advertising

 Text-linked advertisements are possible.
 Since the text on contributors’ pages belongs to the contributors, we’ll put the advertiser in touch with the author concerned and will post the link(s) as the author requests, but we will not otherwise act as an intermediary.
+BwS will assist advertisers in contacting authors individually, not as a group.

-2. Stand-alone adverts:
+2. Stand-alone advertisements:

 Please see also: “How to send a file to Bewildering Stories